theislab/single-cell-best-practices/README.md

 In case of questions or issues, please get in touch by posting an issue in this repository.

-If the materials in this repository are of use to you, please consider citing the above publication.
+If the materials in this repository are of use to you, please consider citing our above publications.

 ## Adapting the notebooks to other datasets: